Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 5:10pm: Logging off

-It has been a slightly quieter day today, although I do try to log off between 5pm and 6pm most days.
+It has been a quieter day today, although I do try to log off before 6pm most days.
 I do manage to have a better work-life balance in-house than I did in private practice, although there are still moments where I need to work longer hours.

 No two days in-house are ever quite the same, which is one of the things I enjoy most about the role.
 Some days are packed with back-to-back meetings, others are much more focused, but you’re always learning and problem solving in a job like this.

-If you’d like to write a “Day in the Life” or you’d like to hear from someone in particular, please let us know by emailing [email protected].
+If you’d like to write a “Day in the Life” or there’s someone you’d like to hear from, please let us know by emailing [email protected].

 And finally, career tip of the week ✍️